-1.5.4 Oxygen-Demanding Substances
+1.4.4 Oxygen-Demanding Substances

 Degradable organic matter, such as yard, food, and pet wastes, and some chemical wastes, can have a drastic effect on water quality if they are allowed to enter stormwater.
 As these substances are broken down by bacteria, the oxygen in the water is consumed in the process.
 This stresses and can eventually kill fish and other creatures in the water.
+Chemical oxygen demand (COD) and biological oxygen demand (BOD) are two parameters that indicate the amount of oxygen that is used up by various pollutants.

-1.5.5 Metals
+1.4.5 Metals